Daud-Dev-AI/Project_1_Skillstorm/Proj1/inventory_management/README.md

 ```
 Backend will start on **http://localhost:8080**

+Or you could use the Spring Boot Dashboard if you have the Extension installed in VS Code.

 ### Start Frontend Development Server
 ```bash
 # In a new terminal, from project root